 Even before the pandemic, consumers have been leaning more and more toward buying online.
 In fact, according to Mintel, 33% of Americans shop online at least once per week, while 69% shop online at least monthly.
 The pandemic has since exacerbated the situation, with 88% of American consumers saying COVID-19 has impacted their shopping habits.

-This means you need to make full use of your online presence.
+This means you need to make full use of your dealership e-commerce presence.
 Here are some steps you can take: